yungshenglu/Dockerfiles/ubuntu-env/README.md

 ## ubuntu-env

-This repository is using for building Ubuntu Linux environment.
+This Dockerfile is using for building Ubuntu Linux environment.

 ---
 ### Usage